LLC Advantages and Disadvantages (In-Depth Guide)

 Cost

-Another disadvantage of LLCs is the cost.
-While state fees and taxes may be larger than other business structures like a sole proprietorship, the real disadvantage comes when you consider all of the extra costs of an LLC.
+Another disadvantage of LLCs is their cost.
+While state fees and taxes may be higher than those of other business structures, like a sole proprietorship, the real disadvantage comes when you consider all of the extra costs of an LLC.

 You not only have to pay for your annual LLC filing fee and any required permits, but you also have to pay for your accountant or contact an attorney or law firm.